The laws and policies enforced at the San Juan National Historic Site are contained in two main documents:

 As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in this park.
 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 As a starting point, please visit our state’s website at http://www.justicia.gobierno.pr/

 Puerto Rico firearms law requires that whoever possess or carry firearms to have a legal permit or be authorized to do so.
 Federal law prohibits firearms in certain facilities in this park and those buildings are posted with signs at public entrances.
 Federal law also prohibits firearms inside the fortifications and facilities (Army Bunkers, Administration offices, Polvorin, Discovery center) in this park.

-As a starting point about state and local firearms laws please go to the following web site and select the state that you are interested in from the list on the right side of the page:
+As a starting point about state and local firearms laws please go to the following and select the state that you are interested in from the list on the right side of the page:

 The information posted on the National Park Service Web site includes hypertext links or pointers to information created and maintained by other public and/or private organizations.
 The National Park Service provides these links and pointers solely for your information and convenience.
 When you select a link to an outside Web site, you are subject to the privacy, copyright, security, and information quality policies of that Web site.